 The Modular PDC

 Lastly, it is possible to undertake a PDC by Distance Learning.
-Practical aspects of training are obviously limited and a course originating overseas will lack local content, or may be specific to a climate not experienced here.
-Currently there is only one New Zealand based, PiNZ-accredited correspondence courses on offer, through Agrifutures.
+Practical aspects of training are obviously limited and a course originating overseas will lack local content, or maybe specific to a climate not experienced here.
+Currently, there is only one New Zealand based, PiNZ-accredited correspondence courses on offer, through Regenpreneur.

 Go here to look for a PDC